In This Article

 Ascorbyl Glucoside vs. Other Forms of Vitamin C

 As mentioned, it's not as strong as l-ascorbic acid, but it is gentler and more stable.
 The other big thing it has going for it?
 Unlike l-ascorbic acid, ascorbyl glucoside is water-soluble, meaning it can be formulated into many skincare products that are water-based, such as serums, notes Nussbaum.
 It's much more similar to sodium ascorbyl phosphate, another type of vitamin C; both are water-soluble, stable, and gentler than l-ascorbic acid.
-And while there's not a lot of data comparing the two, one major difference appears to be that ascorbyl glucoside remains stable at a variety of pHs, whereas sodium ascorbyl phosphate is stable at only about a pH of 7, Nussbaum points out.
+Further, Nussbaum says that while there's not a lot of data comparing the two, one major difference appears to be that ascorbyl glucoside remains stable at a variety of pHs, whereas sodium ascorbyl phosphate is stable at only about a pH of 7.
 And that's yet another reason why the former is so often used in a variety of different product formulations.

 Side Effects of Ascorbyl Glucoside